 Workforce Management (WFM) solutions help contact centres with workforce planning in order to improve operating costs.
 The technology automates the process of forecasting and scheduling within contact centres to optimise the productivity of employees.
+Workforce Management (WFM) is a well-known call centre software solution, and is used by many.

 Why is Workforce Management important in a Contact Centre?